• Budapest Romance

 19 Thursday May 2016

-Posted by rozsagaston in Anne of Brittany, Charles VIII, childbirth, Duchess of Brittany, female rulers, French culture, French history, historical fiction, historical romance, Hot & Trending, literary fiction, Louis XII, New release, publishing, Queens of France, Sense of Touch, Uncategorized, women's empowerment
+Posted Anne of Brittany, Charles VIII, childbirth, Duchess of Brittany, female rulers, French culture, French history, historical fiction, historical romance, Hot & Trending, literary fiction, Louis XII, New release, publishing, Queens of France, Sense of Touch, Uncategorized, women's empowerment

 Anne of Brittany, Charles VIII, European culture, European history, French history, French Queens, Louis XII, Medieval history, women of history, women's issues